 The pivotal role of consistent non-injurious exercise should be consistently emphasized – including a combination of strengthening and cardiovascular exercise, balance and flexibility.

-Older men have significantly greater needs in terms of prevention and maintenance.
-However, the same basic tenets of exercise, nutrition and preventive medicine pertain.
+Older men have significantly greater needs in terms of prevention and maintenance, but the same basic tenets of exercise, nutrition and preventive medicine apply.
 At this point in life, there is often one or more chronic conditions that also need to be carefully managed.
 These include diabetes, hypertension, high cholesterol, arthritis, or heart disease.
 It is at this stage in life that other changes, such as visual problems and hearing loss may also occur.

-“Men should ask their provider if they are due for any recommended screenings or vaccinations based on their age,” said Dr. Bach.
+"Men should ask their provider if they are due for any recommended screenings or vaccinations based on their age," Dr. Bach said.